-Students, faculty, and staff at Washington and Lee University have the right to be free from prohibited discrimination, harassment, sexual misconduct, and retaliation within the University community.
-Specifically, the University prohibits discrimination, including harassment, on the basis of race, color, religion, national or ethnic origin, sex, sexual orientation, age, disability, veteran's status, and genetic information in its educational programs and activities and with regard to employment.
-The University also prohibits sexual misconduct offenses described in this policy.
-Finally, the University prohibits retaliation against any individual who brings a good faith complaint under this policy or is involved in the complaint process.
+Under the University's Nondiscrimination/Equal Employment Opportunity Statement (go.wlu.edu/OGC/NonDiscrimination), students, faculty, and staff have the right to be free from prohibited discrimination, harassment, and retaliation within the University community.
+Specifically, the University prohibits discrimination, including harassment, on the basis of race, color, religion, national or ethnic origin, age, disability, veteran's status, and genetic information in its educational programs and activities and with regard to employment as described and addressed in the Interim University Policy on Prohibited Discrimination, Harassment, and Retaliation Other Than Sex.
+The University also prohibits discrimination, harassment and retaliation on the basis of sex and gender, including sexual orientation, gender expression, and gender identity, stalking, and domestic and dating violence as described and addressed in the separate Interim Sexual Harassment and Misconduct Policy.
+Finally, the University prohibits retaliation against any individual who brings a good faith complaint under either policy or is involved in the complaint process.
+Under the Interim Sexual Harassment and Sexual Misconduct Policy, protection against retaliation also extends to any individual who engages in bystander intervention of sexual misconduct.
 Such conduct violates not only University policy and expectations of personal integrity and respect for others, but may also violate state and federal law.
-Students, faculty, and staff found to have violated this policy will be disciplined appropriately, up to and including termination from employment or dismissal from the University.
+Students, faculty, and staff found to have violated either policy will be disciplined appropriately, up to and including termination from employment or dismissal from the University.